learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ## Introduction

-As we've already mentioned that a string is a type of variable which is used to store information as text.
+We've already mentioned that a string is a type of variable which is used to store information as text.
 You can think of a string as "a string of characters".
 While they can have slightly different mechanics between languages, they are common among all higher-level programming languages.
 In Objective-C, the base string class is `NSString`.

 **// Flat-fact:** *The* `NS-` *prefix on the Objective-C classes in the CoreFoundation library refer to the NeXTSTEP computer, the product of Steve Jobs' company NeXT, Inc. He had founded it in 1976 but focused on it after he was forced out of Apple in 1985.
 Apple later acquired NeXT, Inc. in 1997 and the NeXTSTEP operating system became part of the framework for Mac OS and iOS.*

-We've already shown a few examples of the methods on `NSString`, namely `uppercaseString`, `lowercaseString`, `capitalizeString`, and `stringByAppendingString:`.
-These are just a few of the way you can manipulate strings.
+We've already shown a few examples of the methods on `NSString`, namely `uppercaseString`, `lowercaseString`, and `stringByAppendingString:`.
+These are just a few of the ways you can manipulate strings.

 ## Creating Strings

-In the previous examples, we've already shown how to create a string:
+In the previous examples, we've already shown how to create a simple string using the "string literal" syntax:

 ```objc
 NSString *welcome = @"Welcome to the Flatiron School!";
 ```
 It's that easy.

+There are many ways of creating strings, but this is the most common, especially for static strings.

-**Top Tip:** *Avoid naming your instance variables directly after their class name, e. g.* `NSString *string` *or* `NSInteger integer`. *While it's unlikely, doing this could cause the language to collide with itself.
-Learn to be descriptive with your variable names.
-The variable's contents should be obvious just from the variable name.*
+**Top Tip:** *Avoid naming your variables directly after their class name, e. g.* `NSString *string` *or* `NSInteger integer`. *A variable's purpose should be obvious just from its name.
+In most cases, you can find a much more descriptive name than simply the name of its class.
+While you'll see variable names like* `NSString *myString` *in answers on help forums such as Stack Overflow, they are intentionally generic for the scope of the question.*

 ## Manipulating Strings